 Absences from class are a serious deterrent to good scholarship.
-The College, therefore, stresses regular class attendance, but recognizes that students should have an opportunity to develop personal responsibility and should have some discretion in attendance to meet the demands imposed by other responsibilities.
+The College, therefore, stresses regular class attendance.
+The College recognizes that students should have an opportunity to develop personal responsibility and should have some discretion in attendance to meet the demands imposed by other responsibilities.
 Students anticipating absences should notify their instructor in advance.
 If prior notification is not possible, the student should contact the instructor immediately upon returning to the College to determine the next course of action.

-Students are expected to be in attendance at least 90 percent of all scheduled class hours.
-In the event that a student's absences in a class exceed 10 percent and the absences are not justified to the satisfaction of the instructor, the instructor will submit Student Course Withdrawal Form to the Financial Aid Office or to the email drop box designated for withdrawals to document the last date of attendance.
+Students are expected to be in attendance at least 90 percent of all scheduled class meetings.
+An absence is defined as missing one-third or more of any regularly scheduled class meeting.
+In the event that a student's absences in a class exceed 10 percent and the absences are not justified to the satisfaction of the instructor, the instructor will submit Student Course Withdrawal Form to the Registration and Student Records Services Division, or to the email drop box designated for withdrawals, to document the last date of attendance.
 An absence is defined as missing one-third or more of any regularly schedule class meeting.